anchore/enterprise-docs/content/docs/using/ui_usage/managing_users.md

 ---
-title: "UI - Managing Users, Accounts, and Roles with RBAC"
+title: "User Management"
-weight: 1
+weight: 3
 ---

 This document will walkthrough how to create accounts, users, and role assignment through the Anchore Enterprise UI.